Small Family CSA Farm

 What kind of work do we do?

 You will have a chance to become involved in all aspects of vegetable harvest and post harvest handling including washing, bagging, bunching, weighing, counting and sorting vegetables.
-You may weed, trellis, transplant, mulch.
-Some jobs you may only do one time and some jobs you may do several times thru the summer.
+You may weed, trellis, transplant, or mulch.
+Some jobs you may only do one time and some jobs you may do several times thru the summer. kaleharvestcropped

 I’ve never done farm work before.
 How will I know what to do?